VUNutri/Documentation/README.md

 <img src="https://i.imgur.com/twMrvzK.png" width="100">

 ## Introduction
 What is Nutri?
-Nutri is a smart nutrition planning tool designed to help users to eat heatlhier and cheapier.
+Nutri is a smart nutrition planning tool designed to help users to eat healthier and cheaper.
 This project was made during Vilnius University Bachelor's degree's of Information Systems Engineering course of Computer's Architecture course.
-This guide is designed to help you, the reader, to try to make something simillar yourself.
+This guide is designed to help you, the reader, to try to make something similar yourself.
 This project covers:
 * Responsive web design technologies
 * React.js framework
 * Mysql databases